ayush-kumar-1/thesis/README.md

 SNAP benefits increase the consumption of all nutrients.
 These increases are not equal across the board.
-SNAP benefits increased the micronutrient density of food purchases, including vitamin B~12~, phosphorus, riboflavin, and calcium.
+SNAP benefits increased the micronutrient density of food purchases, including vitamin B<sub>12</sub>, phosphorus, riboflavin, and calcium.
 This points to an increase in the diversity of food purchases due to SNAP benefits.
 SNAP benefits most significantly increase the consumption of carbohydrates and total sugars.
 Finally, SNAP benefits also increase the consumption of proteins, saturated fats, and cholesterol, indicating increased consumption of meat and dairy.

-Taken together, it can be concluded that SNAP benefits moderately increase the diversity and quality of participants\' diets but still contribute to unhealthy overconsumption of calories.
+Taken together, it can be concluded that SNAP benefits moderately increase the diversity and quality of participants' diets but still contribute to unhealthy overconsumption of calories.
 Examining these findings in the broader context of demand for healthy food leads to the conclusion that monetary costs play only a partial role in the demand